Winter/Spring 2026

 Why Sign Up for a Multi-Week Series?

-I’ve taught enough weekend climbing courses to know that it takes more than two days to solidify new skills.
+Consistency and repetition are key for solidifying new skills.
 This series will introduce concepts in bite-sized chunks, rather than hitting you with a fire-hose of information.
 Each week, we’ll review skills and add new ones on top of that foundation.
 With more sessions over a longer period of time, you’ll gain more confidence and competence as an outdoor climber.

 Contact me to sign up!